UN56/dailyTweetDate/README.md

 run
 `pip install -r requirements.txt`

-on twitter developer dashboard activate `OAuth 1.0a`
+on the Twitter developer dashboard activate `OAuth 1.0a`

 create `.env` file and put your twitter token
 `API_KEY = "Your-Api-Key"`